NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/proposal-medium-impact.md

   - Would result in reprocessing whole object, but only when already accessing it for other reasons.
   - Less processing power needed, but more impact on users as retrieval of object would be slower (if migrating on access).

-Both of those approaches would result in a mixed collection of objects with and without `inventory-unpacked.json` and packaged versions.
+These approaches would result in a mixed collection of objects with and without `inventory-unpacked.json` with and without packaged versions.
-These approaches could be combined and the user could decide which objects to migrate and when.
+Users could combine these approaches and the user could decide which objects to migrate and when.
 This might also be done in batches, especially if a migration tool is developed.

 I don't think many users would reprocess their whole repository to pack all objects at once.
 That would be a rather expensive and error prone project.
 However smaller repositories might want to do that.

+## Example File Structure
 ### Single File Container
 Simple case where object content is stored in a single zip file.